Director of Programs

 Dr. Todd Snead

-Todd Snead is the Chief Executive Officer of Phantom Regiment, a non-profit youth performing arts organization based in Loves Park, IL.
+Todd Snead is the Director of Programs of Phantom Regiment, a non-profit youth performing arts organization based in Loves Park, IL.
 He holds a Ph.D. in Teaching and Learning from Georgia State University and has been a leader in arts education for over 20 years.
 Prior to his appointment at Phantom Regiment, Dr. Snead was the Interim Director of Lyric Unlimited (the department dedicated to learning and community engagement) at Lyric Opera of Chicago.

 Dr. Snead’s career began in 1999 as Assistant Director of Bands at Judson High School in Converse, TX, where his bands received superior ratings.
 He then performed professionally with the first national touring cast of the award-winning musical Blast! as a trombone, euphonium, and conductor.
 In 2003, he was appointed Education Coordinator for The Phoenix Symphony, where he served as the Project Coordinator for the 21st Century Community Learning Centers Program.
 His collaborative work with The Phoenix Symphony and Arizona State University earned him the 2005 Collegiate Community Partnership Award.
 During his graduate studies at Georgia State University, Dr. Snead served as a Site Coordinator for the nationally recognized Sound Learning Program (a music education partnership with the Atlanta Symphony Orchestra and Atlanta Public Schools).
 Dr. Snead’s success in academia led to his appointment as Assistant Professor of Music Education at the University of Minnesota, Twin Cities in 2009.